aods-io/adds-site/index.md

 ### ScalaTion Kernel

-The ScalaTion Kernel project, currently hosted [on GitHub](https://github.com/scalation/scalation_kernel), is a lightweight Jupyter kernel that adds Scala and ScalaTion support to Jupyter[^jupyter] notebooks.
+The ScalaTion Kernel project, hosted at [`github.com/scalation/scalation_kernel`](https://github.com/scalation/scalation_kernel), is a lightweight Jupyter kernel that adds Scala and ScalaTion support to Jupyter[^jupyter] notebooks.
 The kernel can be installed system-wide or in a Python virtual environment.
 A Docker[^docker] image is also available for rapid and easy deployment.
 The ScalaTion Kernel package is free and open source under an MIT License.

 [^jupyter]: [https://jupyter.readthedocs.io/en/latest/](https://jupyter.readthedocs.io/en/latest/)
 [^docker]: [https://www.docker.com/](https://www.docker.com/)